 TRANSPORTATION DA06.221

-Bus Drivers' Use of Tobacco and Other Substances
+School Bus Drivers' Use of Tobacco and Other Substances

 Criminal Records Check

 Prior to the employee's initial employment or upon return from any break in service (excluding summers and any designated calendar breaks), the Superintendent or designee shall perform a criminal records and driving history check on all school bus drivers.1 No person shall be employed as a school bus driver who has been convicted of driving any motor vehicle under the influence of alcohol or any illegal drug within the last five (5) years.
 Employment shall also be contingent on receipt of a letter from the Cabinet provided by the individual documenting that the individual does not have a substantiated finding of child abuse or neglect in records maintained by the Cabinet.